Productivity¶

 Resource management¶

-- New profiling tools to measure the execution time and memory usage of any code block
+- New profiling tools help you measure the execution time and memory usage of any code block

 >>> data = vbt.YFData.pull("BTC-USD")